 As emerging technologies continue to transform manufacturing, traditional approaches to machine maintenance are no longer as effective.
 Maintenance and reliability teams utilizing a reactive approach to addressing equipment issues and breakdowns don’t have any real insights into machine health.
-As a result, they can’t make meaningful improvements to overall equipment effectiveness (OEE).
+As a result, they can’t make meaningful improvements to OEE.

 In the increasingly competitive world of manufacturing, this is a major problem.